 Austin Strings Teachers

-Covid-19 update: Most of our teachers are still teaching through zoom - go ahead and contact them directly for scheduling!
+Most of our teachers offer in person and Zoom lessons - go ahead and contact them directly for scheduling!

 Click here to download our complete list of teachers; below is some more information about each of them.
 If you have any questions, feel free to give us a call at 512.918.1863.
 Our teachers set their own rates and do their own scheduling, but we can talk with you about who would be the best fit for you or your child.